Practice Exercise: Managing User Accounts, Users, and Groups

 - Navigate to the

-directory. - List the contents of the
+/homedirectory. - List the contents of the

-directory to view user home directories. - Create a new directory named
+/homedirectory to view user home directories. - Create a new directory named

-in your home directory. - Set the ownership of the
+projectsin your home directory. - Set the ownership of the

-. - Verify the ownership and permissions of the
+projectsdirectory to your user and the groupdevelopers. - Verify the ownership and permissions of the

-directory. - Create a text file named
+projectsdirectory. - Create a text file named

-directory. - Check the ownership and permissions of the new text file.
+project_plan.txtinside theprojectsdirectory. - Check the ownership and permissions of the new text file.

 - Switch to the

-command. - Attempt to access the
+newuseraccount using thesucommand. - Attempt to access the

-.
-Note any access restrictions.[intern@intern-a1t-inf-lnx1 ~]$ ls /home intern [intern@intern-a1t-inf-lnx1 ~]$ sudo mkdir /home/projects [sudo] password for intern: [intern@intern-a1t-inf-lnx1 ~]$ sudo chown intern:developers /home/projects [intern@intern-a1t-inf-lnx1 ~]$ ls -l /home total 8 drwxr-x--- 10 intern intern 4096 Sep 18 14:53 intern drwxr-xr-x 2 intern developers 4096 Sep 19 09:26 projects [intern@intern-a1t-inf-lnx1 ~]$ touch /home/projects/project_plan.txt [intern@intern-a1t-inf-lnx1 ~]$ ls -l /home/projects/project_plan.txt -rw-rw-r-- 1 intern intern 0 Sep 19 09:28 /home/projects/project_plan.txt [intern@intern-a1t-inf-lnx1 ~]$ su -l newuser Password: [newuser@intern-a1t-inf-lnx1 ~]$ cd /home/projects [newuser@intern-a1t-inf-lnx1 ~]$ touch test.txt touch: cannot touch 'test.txt': Permission denied [newuser@intern-a1t-inf-lnx1 ~]$ ls -l /home total 8 drwxr-x--- 10 intern intern 4096 Sep 18 14:53 intern drwxr-xr-x 2 intern developers 4096 Sep 19 09:28 projects
+projectsdirectory andproject_plan.txt.
+Note any access restrictions.[intern@intern-a1t-inf-lnx1 ~]$ ls /home intern [intern@intern-a1t-inf-lnx1 ~]$ sudo mkdir /home/projects [sudo] password for intern: [intern@intern-a1t-inf-lnx1 ~]$ sudo chown intern:developers /home/projects [intern@intern-a1t-inf-lnx1 ~]$ ls -l /home total 8 drwxr-x--- 10 intern intern 4096 Sep 18 14:53 intern drwxr-xr-x 2 intern developers 4096 Sep 19 09:26 projects [intern@intern-a1t-inf-lnx1 ~]$ touch /home/projects/project_plan.txt [intern@intern-a1t-inf-lnx1 ~]$ ls -l /home/projects/project_plan.txt -rw-rw-r-- 1 intern intern 0 Sep 19 09:28 /home/projects/project_plan.txt [intern@intern-a1t-inf-lnx1 ~]$ su -l newuser Password: [newuser@intern-a1t-inf-lnx1 ~]$ cd /home/projects [newuser@intern-a1t-inf-lnx1 ~]$ touch test.txt touch: cannot touch 'test.txt': Permission denied [newuser@intern-a1t-inf-lnx1 ~]$ ls -l /home total 8 drwxr-x--- 10 intern intern 4096 Sep 18 14:53 intern drwxr-xr-x 2 intern developers 4096 Sep 19 09:28 projects - As you can see even though we are part of the group developers that own the directory we can't still write since the group only has read and execute access.

 - If you don't know how to read the file permission yet we will discuss it in the next topics